nils-hamel/dalai-suite/README.md

 ## Overview

 The _dalai-suite_ offers a toolbox for large scale 3D models manipulation, processing, conversion and geographical registration.
 It is mainly designed to offers solutions suitable for models that can weight hundreds of gigabytes and that are used in the domain of environment survey and land registering.
-It was initially developed to offer the required tools needed to allows massive data processing and preparation for the [_Eratosthene Project_](https://github.com/nils-hamel/eratosthene-suite).
+It was initially developed to offer the required tools needed to allows massive data processing and preparation for the [_eratosthene_](https://github.com/nils-hamel/eratosthene-suite) framework.

 The _dalai-suite_ uses a common and very simple format for all the implemented tools that is also used for the _Eratosthene Project_.
 This format offers a simple way of storing massive amount of graphical primitives.
 This allows the _dalai-suite_ to manipulate all sort of 3D models, from large scale point-based models to more refined vector models.